sail-sg/iFormer/README.md

 # iFormer
-This is a PyTorch implementation of iFormer proposed by our paper "Inception Transformer"
+This is a PyTorch implementation of iFormer proposed by our paper "Inception Transformer(http://arxiv.org/abs/2205.12956)"

 The code and model will be released soon